jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Feathers describes [Characterization Tests](https://michaelfeathers.silvrback.com/characterization-testing) in his book.
 Characterization Tests look like TDD/BDD tests since they still maintain the [__Give/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then) format, but that's pretty much where the resemblence ends.

 Characterization Tests differ from TDD/BDD tests in that TDD/BDD tests specify behavior, whereas __Characterization Tests reveal existing behavior__.
 Since users execute legacy code regularly, any behaviors revealed through Characterization Test will be correct, dead code or unobservable by the user.
-The goal of Characterization Tests is to lock down existing behavior so that additional refactoring can be done to clean up the code making it maintainable without breaking any existing behavior.
+The goal of Characterization Tests is to lock down existing behavior so that additional refactoring can be done to clean up the code making it maintainable without breaking any of the existing behavior.

 Characterization Tests reveal behavior after the implementation.
 How do we create a test to reveal behavior when we don’t know what behavior is being revealed?
 We will need to reference the implementation.